CreativeRobotics/Commander/README.md

 ### How it works (roughly speaking)

 The command list is an array of structures and each element contains the command string, a function pointer, and a help text string.
 These are all defined before the code is compiles, rather than being assigned dynamically when your code starts in order to reduce the amount of dynamic memory allocation and ensure the sketch starts quickly, particularly if using very large command sets.
-When you load a command list into a Commander object is scans the list and records the lengths of all the commands.
+When you load a command list into a Commander object it scans the list and records the lengths of all the commands - this is used as part of the command matching algorithm.

 When Commander reads a Stream or is fed a String it places it in a buffer and tries to match the start of the string to a command (unless it was rejected as a comment or the reload character was detected).
 If a command match is found it invokes the users command handler function and waits for it to finish.
 The buffer is a String object and is public so it can be read and manipulated by the users code from their handler function, and all the Arduino String methods can be used with it.